Raman15Scratch/HackOS-Firmware-Xplorer/README.md

 WARNING!
 You need JDK 8u111 to run this.
 The web version is released!
 Press the GitHub pages link under the description.
 Android version coming soon!
 Probably August 10 or 11

 # Disclaimer
 If you misunderstood, this tool is not for hacking, I do not support and I do not endorse hacking.
-The reason it's called HackOS is for it to sound cool.
+The reason it's called HackOS is for it to sound cool, and also because back then hacking meant modding.

 # About HackOS Firmware Xplorer
 This tool lets you explore through .bin files!
 You can use it for anything!
 Learning the structure of a firmware, trying to grab a file from it (for personal use) or trying to restore the alternate startup screen of a Canon PowerShot camera after accidentally deleting it (The whole reason this app exists).